Storm Damage Insurance Claims: How-To File Guide

 Important Note: When filing a storm damage insurance claim, remember most state laws prohibit insurance companies from cancelling policies for filing claims in an Act of God storm damage situation.
 In most states, insurance companies cannot single you out for a rate increase.

 If the insurance company is going to raise rates, they have to raise everyone’s rates in your area.
 So, if you don’t file a claim, your personal rate increase will pay for everyone else’s claim except for yours.

 Final Tips for Filing a Storm Damage Insurance Claim

 - Don’t delay!
 Insurance companies usually place a time limit on filing a claim.

-- Be sure to hire the best contractor, not the cheapest
+- Your insurance restoration contractor can be your advocate, so be sure to hire the best contractor, not the cheapest.

-- Beware of insurance company “approved” contractors
+- Beware of your insurance company’s “approved” contractors.

-Remember that insurance companies are in business to make a profit.
+- Remember that insurance companies are in business to make a profit.
 They may try to deny your claim, so you must be your own strongest advocate.

 Find Storm Damage Roof Repair Near You